Skip to content

 Sakurajima is constituted by the formation of eruptive columns ten kilometers high, composed of ashes, pumice, and gases.
 The term "Plinian" derives from Pliny the Younger who described the disastrous eruption of Vesuvius in 79 AD which destroyed Pompeii and Herculaneum.
 During these eruptions, the eruptive column collapses on itself due to too much weight, falling on the flanks of the volcano giving rise to pyroclastic flows, capable of incinerating anything as they pass.

-Q: Why do local people call Mount Etna "mamma Etna”?
+Q: Why do local people call Mount Etna "Mamma Etna”?

 Q: What are the Sicilian legends surrounding Mount Etna?